Introduction to Kathog Rigzin Chenpo Rinpoche

 41. Nine observations for the benefit of sentient beings

-44. Eight fasts
+44. Eight levels of fasting

 Kagyu school